mozanunal/mozanunal.github.io/source/about/index.md

 I decided to open a blog (2013) so that I could archive my projects and make them available to everyone.
 In my blog, you can reach various kind of contents which are usually about Drones, Electronics, FPGA, IOT, Microcontrollers, Programming and Signal Processing.
 Hope to see you again…

 ## Education
+- 2018 - 2021 M.Sc.
+Istanbul Technical University.
+Biomedical Engineering
-- 2012 - 2017 University.
+- 2012 - 2017 B.Sc.
 Istanbul Technical University.
 Electronics and Communication Engineering
 - 2008 - 2012 High School.
 Bornova Anatolian High School

 ## [Github Repos](https://github.com/mozanunal)